NVIDIA/NeMo-Curator/nemo_curator/scripts/classifiers/README.md

     --device "gpu"
 ```

 Additional arguments may be added for customizing a Dask cluster and client.
-Run `type_of_speech_classifier_inference --help` for more information.
+Run `content_type_classifier_inference --help` for more information.